 Change is everywhere.
 Pervasive and ineluctable, it is the essence of life and progress.
 But embracing change is not an easy endeavor.
 Neither for individuals nor for organizations, be it firms, institutions, or the broader society.
-For this special online issue of Knowledge@HEC, we went around all departments of HEC Paris to understand how our faculty has been thinking about change, through a series of research pieces, teaching initiatives, and events.
+For this special In-Depth dossier of Knowledge@HEC, we went around all departments of HEC Paris to understand how our faculty has been thinking about change, through a series of research pieces, teaching initiatives, and events.

 Change offers an inspiring research topic for many HEC professors.
 This is the case, for instance, of Itzhak Gilboa (Economics & Decision Sciences) and Olivier Sibony (Strategy & Business Policy), who joined forces to understand how decision theory can help us face the hundreds of decisions, big and small, that set the direction we take in our professional and private lives.